bootstrap-vue/bootstrap-vue/src/components/input-group/README.md

 ### Using components
 Use the `<b-input-group-prepend>` or `<b-input-group-append>` to add arbitrary addons wherever you like, and use these components to group buttons in your input group.
-Single buttons must always be wrapped in components for proper styling.
+Single buttons must always be wrapped in these components for proper styling.

 ```html
 <div>